nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-02-18-building-release-pipeline-release-management-visual-studio-2013/index.md

 ---
+title: Building a release pipeline with Release Management with Visual Studio 2013
+date: 2014-02-18
+author: MrHinsh
 id: "10372"
-title: "Building a release pipeline with Release Management with Visual Studio 2013"
-date: "2014-02-18"
-categories:
-  - "tools-and-techniques"
-tags:
-  - "continious"
-  - "continious-value-delivery"
-  - "release"
-  - "release-management"
-  - "release-pipline"
-  - "tfs"
-  - "tfs-2013"
-  - "visual-studio-alm"
-coverImage: "nakedalm-experts-visual-studio-alm-4-4.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "building-release-pipeline-release-management-visual-studio-2013"
+slug: building-release-pipeline-release-management-visual-studio-2013
 aliases:
 - /blog/building-release-pipeline-release-management-visual-studio-2013
+tags:
+- continious
+- continious-value-delivery
+- release
+- release-management
+- release-pipline
+- tfs
+- tfs-2013
+- visual-studio-alm
+categories:
+- tools-and-techniques
+coverImage: nakedalm-experts-visual-studio-alm-4-4.png

 ---

 With the release of Visual Studio 2013 we now have release management built right into the product that we can use to build a scalable release pipeline.
 It's not perfect but it does hit the spot.